paulmakepeace/descrypi/README.md

 bin/descrypi networks
 ```

-This will show you local (workstation) networks, and remote (Pi) networks.
+This will show your local (workstation) networks, and remote (Pi) networks.

 If you want to restrict your scanning to a particular interface this command can be useful to see what local networks are present and the name of their interface.